juju/docs/src/en/reference-bundle.md

     #
     # expose: <boolean>
     #
-    # Optional
+    # Exposes the applilcation.
+Default value is 'false'.
     #
-    # A value of 'true' exposes the application.
-Default: 'false'.
-    #

     expose: true

     #
-    # options:
+    # options: <map of string to string>
     #
-    # This is charm config specified for the application.
-The keys and
+    # Sets configuration options for the application.
+The keys are
-    # values correspond to the config specified by the charm.
+    # application-specific and are found within the corresponding charm's
+    # metadata.yaml file.
     #

     options:
-       key: value-1
-       other: 23.4
+       osd-devices: /dev/sdb
+       worker-multiplier: 0.25

     #
-    # annotations: (map of string to string)
+    # annotations: <map of string to string>
-    # All application have annotations which are almost always hidden
-    # from the user.
-The GUI uses this to store x,y coordinates for the
-    # location of the application on the canvas.
-Not much else uses
-    # annotations at this stage, and there is no CLI to set or read
-    # them.
     #
+    # Affects the GUI only.
+It provides horizontal and vertical placement of
+    # the application's icon on the GUI's canvas.
+Annotations are expressed in
+    # terms of 'x' and 'y' coordinates.
+    #

     annotations:
-      gui-x: '450'
+      gui-x: 450
-      gui-y: '550'
+      gui-y: 550

     #
-    # constraints: (string)
+    # constraints: <space delimited list of strings>
-    # if specified, the value needs to be a valid constraints string.
-    # Any constraints specified here are saved with the application so
-    # additional units added later use the same constraints
     #
+    # Sets constraints for the application.
+As per normal behaviour, these
+    # constraints become the application's default constraints (i.e. units
+    # added subsequent to bundle deployment will have these constraints
+    # applied.
+    #

     constraints: root-disk=8G

     constraints: cores=4 mem=4G root-disk=16G

     #
-    # storage: (map string to string)
+    # storage:
     #

     storage:
       database: ebs,10G,1

     #
-    # devices: (map string to string)
+    # devices:
-    # Also Ian for more details.
     #

     #
-    # bindings: (map string to string)
+    # bindings:
+    #
-    # Maps how relation endpoints are mapped to spaces.
+    # Maps endpoints to network spaces.
+Used to constrain relations to specific
-    # This is used to limit certain relations to certain underly network
+    # underlying network devices in environments where machines have multiple
     # devices.
-Only really makes sense in environments where machines
-    # have multiple network devices.
-Like deploying openstack on MAAS.
-    # Definitely advanced usage.
     #

+    bindings:
+      kube-api-endpoint: int
+      loadbalancer: dmz

     #
     # plan: <string>
     #
     # This is for third-party Juju support only.
-It sets the Managed Solutions
+It sets the "managed
-    # plan for the application.
+    # solutions" plan for the application.
 The string has the format
-    # <reseller-name>/<plan name>.
-The plan name of 'default' can be used and
-    # is set by the reseller.
+    # '<reseller-name>/<plan name>'.
     #

+    plan: acme-support/default

 #
 # machines:
-#
-# Optional
 #
 # Provides machines that have been targeted by the 'to' key under the
 # '<application name>' element.
 A machine is denoted by that same machine ID,